-SDI version 5.0 and 6.0 uses a two-step process to prevent an intruder from capturing information from an RSA SecurID authentication request and using it to authenticate to another server.
+SDI version 5.0, 6.0, or 7.0 uses a two-step process to prevent an intruder from capturing information from an RSA SecurID authentication request and using it to authenticate to another server.
 The Agent first sends a lock request to the SecurID server before sending the user authentication request.
 The server locks the username, preventing another (replica) server from accepting it.
-This means that the same user cannot authenticate to two security appliances using the same authentication servers simultaneously.
-After a successful username lock, the security appliance sends the passcode.
+This means that the same user cannot authenticate to two ASAs using the same authentication servers simultaneously.
+After a successful username lock, the ASA sends the passcode.